June-Jepkurui-png/pizza-challenge/README.md

 The instructions assume you changed into the `code-challenge` folder **prior** to opening the code editor.

-To download the dependencies for the frontend and backend, run:
+To download the dependencies for the frontend and backend,run.

 ```console
 pipenv install